 Whether you've been hibernating this past winter or confined to indoor workouts, this summer season has the remedy to your cabin fever.
 From water sports to games in the sand, there are a host of outdoor activities that are not only fun, but that also burn calories and strengthens the body from head to toe!
 So if you're looking to stay fit this summer, there's no need to hit the gym — just try one (or all) of these seven activities.

-With each activity listed, the calories burned are based on calculations of from LIVESTRONG.COM's MyPlate, which factors in body weight in pounds (125 pounds/150 pounds/225 pounds) for one hour of activity.
+With each activity listed, the calories burned are based on calculations that factor in body weight in pounds (125 pounds/150 pounds/225 pounds) for one hour of activity.
 Or to find out your specific caloric expenditure, download MyPlate.

 Video of the Day